Yeeldx/yeeldbox-devdocs/docs/partners/submit_pr.md

 - `name`: descriptive name for the partner.
 - `treasury`: the address where you want to receive the shared fees.
-- `wrappers`: an array of objects that contain the addresses that will hold the vault tokens.
+- `wrappers`: an array of objects that contain the addresses that will hold the YeeldBox tokens.
 It's an array of `Wrapper` or `WildcardWrapper` objects

 ## Wrapper Class

-`Wrapper` should be used when only one yVault token is going to be held in that address.
+`Wrapper` should be used when only one yYeeldBox token is going to be held in that address.

 `Wrapper` has the following attributes:

 - `name`: descriptive name for this wrapper.
-It's recommended to use the vault name as part of it.
+It's recommended to use the YeeldBox name as part of it.
-- `vault`: the address of the vault whose tokens are going to be held here.
+- `YeeldBox`: the address of the YeeldBox whose tokens are going to be held here.
 - `wrapper`: the address that is going to be holding the tokens.

 ## WildcardWrapper Class

-`WilcardWrapper` should be used when one address is going to hold more than one yVault token.
+`WilcardWrapper` should be used when one address is going to hold more than one yYeeldBox token.

 `WildcardWrapper` has the following attributes: